-In order to maximise the chance of successful treatment of the rupture, it is important to identify risk factors that are present in the patient and treat these at the same time as treating the rupture.
-Each investigation is likely to be tailored specifically to the patient, although typically this may include the following:
+In order to maximise the successful treatment of the rupture, it is important to identify risk factors that are present in the patient and treat these at the same time as treating the rupture.
+Each investigation will be tailored to the patient, although typically this may include the following:

-- Rectal examination (which may require sedation or general anaesthesia) – this will include assessment of the side opposite to the obvious rupture
+- Rectal examination (may require sedation or general anaesthesia), this will include assessment of the side opposite to the obvious rupture

 - Blood tests